-What I clearly need is a new list of rules, a stricter set of standard operating procedures.
+I clearly need a new list of rules, a stricter set of standard procedures.
 If I’m lucky enough to write again, then whatever I write will be fact-checked and fully footnoted.
 It doesn’t matter if it’s a book or an article or the text for a speech like this one.
 Every conversation with a subject will be tape recorded and transcribed.
 If the subject would like a copy of their transcript, I will provide it.
 There is, of course, nothing innovative about these procedures.
 The vast majority of journalists don’t need to be shamed into following them.
 But I did, which is why I also need to say them out loud.

 Such a writing process will take a discipline I don’t yet have, but that’s why there are standard operating procedures.
 They are there for those days when I’m not strong enough to look at my errors, when I’d rather pretend they don’t exist.
 I need the rules because I know that simply knowing is not enough.
 That listing my failures or hearing about the failures of others won’t prevent me from doing the same thing.
 These procedures are my fail-safe.

 In the past, I have quoted a line from the physicist Niels Bohr.
 An expert, he said, is a man who has made all the mistakes which can be made in a very narrow field.
 Bohr is right: we learn how to get it right by getting it wrong again and again.